 <meta property="og:image" content="https://www.your-website.com/images/cover.jpg" />

-Let’s say you have the same page accessible from two different URLs:
+<meta property="og:locale" content="en_US">Let's say you have the same page that's accessible from two different URLs:

 <link rel="canonical" href="https://www.mywebsite.com/somepage">

-Be careful with this as Google won’t index the other URLs.
-Either master the subtleties of this or don’t use it.
+Be careful with this as Google won't index other URLs.
+Master the subtleties or don't use it.

-This is a great tool for declaring a lot of information about your business.
-It can contain what type of business you run, address, phone number, exact geographic coordinates (for maps), etc. It also goes under <head>
+It is a great tool for reporting a lot of information about your business.
+It can contain the type of business you manage, address, phone number, exact geographic coordinates (for maps), etc. It also goes under<head>:

 <script type="application/ld+json">